Our vision with Herefish is to automate busy work across the recruiting cycle, and Semantic Job Match is another step toward fulfilling that vision.

 What if there aren't good matches?
 Will a message ever show no jobs?

 Regardless of the data quality, it will find the number of jobs you've included in your message to a candidates (Unless you attempt to add 3 Herefish job links in an email, but only have 1 job in your system).
+Our Dynamic Job Links article explains this in a little more detail.

 The cleaner the data, the more potential matches that job will have.
 For example, updating the candidates job title with their most recent placement title, is likely more relevant than the title they had when they were sourced.